Sonic Acts: Sonic Acts Biennial (2022–present)

-In 2022, Sonic Acts shifted from an annual festival to a two-month-long biennial format, with the aim to enable a broader and more sustained engagement with contemporary issues.
+In 2022, Sonic Acts shifted from an annual festival to a two-month-long biennial format, with the aim of enabling a broader and more sustained engagement with contemporary issues.
 The first Sonic Acts Biennial focused on ecological and technological crises, examining the relationships between humans, nature, and machines.

 The exhibition programme, hosted at W139 under the title One Sun After Another, was described by Metropolis M journalist Sanneke Huisman as a response to ecological emergency, featuring "urgent works that raise questions about ownership (who owns nature?), life forms (what is the position of non-human life?), and the role of humans in a changing world."
 The Biennial attracted approximately 20,000 visitors and featured performances, installations, and discussions by artists including Raven Chacon, Félicia Atkinson, Kali Malone, Aura Satz, Sarah Davachi, Stephen O'Malley, Tarek Atoui, Tomoko Sauvage, Debit, Jessica Ekomane, Lucky Dragons, Samson Young, Julian Charrière, and Mary Maggic.

 Hugo Esquinca + Russell Haswell performing as part of Expanded Experience at Muziekgebouw during the Sonic Acts Biennial 2024.
 Photo by Pierre Zylstra.

 In 2024, Sonic Acts marked its 30th anniversary with a Biennial titled Under the Spell of the Sensuous, referencing David Abram's 1996 book The Spell of the Sensuous: Perception and Language in a More-Than-Human World.
 Published around the time of Sonic Acts' founding, the book raises questions about perception, language, and our relationship with the environment and other species.
 The Biennial featured artists and speakers including Charlemagne Palestine, Astrida Neimanis, KMRU, ZULI, Dis Fig, Tarek Atoui, Aho Ssan, Denise Ferreira da Silva and Arjuna Neuman, Susan Schuppli, Elvia Wilk, Natasha Tontey, Jota Mombaça, and Kassel Jaeger.

 The 2024 edition introduced the Listening Room, an 8.2-channel sound installation for focused listening, hosted at Zone2Source in Amstelpark.
 The installation featured works by Annea Lockwood, Keith Fullerton Whitman, Beatriz Ferreyra, Iannis Xenakis, Flora Yin Wong, and Jim O'Rourke.
 Writing about the experience, journalist Anton Spice noted: "[...] at Zone2Source, you are reminded more of just how porous these boundaries are [...]
 It was a rare moment where I felt like I could put both my body and my mind to rest and just let the listening take over."

 Evolution and growth

-Sonic Acts is now an organisation that is active throughout the year.
-Projects include the three-year art, research and commissioning project Dark Ecology, which predominantly took place in the Arctic region, and its globally touring film programme Vertical Cinema.
+Sonic Acts is now an annually active organization.
+Projects include the three-year art, research and commissioning project Dark Ecology, which predominantly took place in the Arctic region.
+It is also globally touring film programme Vertical Cinema.